What is Counselling?

 Counselling is a safe place for you to talk freely.
 There are some very limited reasons why it would be necessary to talk to anyone outside of the relationship of trust between the two of you.
 These will be explained at your first session and relate to matters involving serious harm or crime.
 Our practice is supervised to ensure we work to best practice and we keep our client's details safe in line with data protection regulations.

 Yes, you are in safe hands.
-We are trained and qualified through the Counselling and Psychotherapy Awarding Body (CPCAB) and adhere to the Code of Ethics established by the British Association for Counselling and Psychotherapy (BACP).
+I am trained and qualified through the Counselling and Psychotherapy Awarding Body (CPCAB) to work with both adults and children and I adhere to the Code of Ethics established by the British Association for Counselling and Psychotherapy (BACP).
+I am also qualified to work with couples having trained with Relate and I have undertaken levels 1 &2 in the Gottman Method of couples therapy.

 How will the counselling relationship end?